-c.
-Section 450 (Chapter XI, Part 2).
-Section 450 of the Probate Code was enacted in 1979 at the same time as Sections 436 - 449, and it seems clear that Section 450 was intended to cover nontestamentary transfers other than multi-party accounts at financial institutions.
+Sections 111.051 and 111.052 of the Estates Code (formerly Section 450 of the Probate Code) was enacted in 1979 at the same time as the provisions on multiple party accounts now found in Chapter 113, and it seems clear that Sections 111.051 and 111.052 were intended to cover nontestamentary transfers other than multiparty accounts at financial institutions.
 Later amendments (discussed below) muddy the waters a bit.

-a.
+- a.
 Provisions Covered.
-Section 450 contains a laundry list of contract types (discussed below) and provides that any of the following nontestamentary disposition provisions are valid in those contract types:

-- Provisions that money or other benefits shall be paid after a decedent's death to a person designated by the decedent in either the contract itself or a separate writing, including a will, executed at the same time as the contract or subsequently. - Provisions that money due under the contract ceases to be payable in the event of the death of the promissor or promisee. - Provisions that property shall pass to a person designated by the decedent in either the contract itself or a separate writing, including a will, executed at the same time as the contract or subsequently.
+Sections 111.051 and 111.052 contain a laundry list of contract types (discussed below) and provides that any of the following nontestamentary disposition provisions are valid in those contract types: - Provisions that money or other benefits shall be paid after a decedent's death to a person designated by the decedent in either the contract itself or a separate writing, including a will, executed at the same time as the contract or subsequently. - Provisions that money due under the contract ceases to be payable in the event of the death of the promissor or promisee. - Provisions that property shall pass to a person designated by the decedent in either the contract itself or a separate writing, including a will, executed at the same time as the contract or subsequently.